ChristianSteger/HORAYZON/README.md

 # HORAYZON

 # General Information
 Package to compute terrain parameters **horizon**, **sky view factor** and slope angle/aspect from high-resolution elevation data.
 Horizon computation is based on the high-performance ray-tracing library Intel&copy; Embree.
+A description of the algorithm is published in the journal of Geoscientific Model Development (Steger et al., 2022).

 # Dependencies